Voroniyx/voroniyx-quick-run/README.md

 # voroniyx-quick-run README

-This is the README for your extension "voroniyx-quick-run".
+This is the README for my extension "voroniyx-quick-run".

 ## Features

-Was a small project in which I dealt with vs code extensions
+Was a small project in which I dealt with vs code extensions.

+You have two keybins, and you can set which command should be executed in a terminal